danbev/learning-iot/notes/rp.md

 .byte 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00
 .byte 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x4f, 0x31, 0x6b, 0xe0
 ```
-So if I've understood this, the boot sequence will read the above 256 bytes,
-check the checksum of it and then start executing at the beginning.
-Normally
-this would be a small boot loader and it would then call our main entry point
-I think.

 ### Hook up
 In my case I've got two Pico's and I'm going to use one a programmer and the